 Exosolar planets are planets that do not revolve around our own sun.
 They orbit sun stars from near and distant galaxies, as far away as millions of light years, and as near as less than 10 light years.

-1,800 exosolar planets have been discovered in the visible universe as of 2014
+More than 4,000 exosolar planets have been discovered in the visible universe as of 2020

 Some of these exosolar planets lie in what is called the 'habitability zone', which means they have the necessary conditions that could support and sustain the existence of living life forms.
 They all hold the possibility of being home to simple organisms, complex land or sea creatures, and even intelligent beings such as us.